OSGConnect/tutorial-quickstart/README.md

 	...

-Looking through here for a hostname, we can see that the parameter that we want to know is LastRemoteHost.
+Looking through here for a hostname, we can see that the parameter that we want to know is `LastRemoteHost`.
 That's what job slot our job ran on.
 With that detail, we can construct a shell command to get the execution node for each of our 100 jobs, and we can plot the spread.
 LastRemoteHost normally combines a slot name and a host name,